51st-Vfw/MissionEditing-Templates/VFW51_Core_Mission/workflow.md

 setup for you.
 Make sure to check the "Add to PATH" option during install to add the appropriate directory to the `PATH`.

-In addition to these tools that are directly used by the workflow, you may want to install
+In addition to these tools that the workflow directly uses, you may also want to install

 - [Visual Studio Code](https://code.visualstudio.com/) is an IDE that supports Lua development.
 You should also install the Lua plug-in from VSC.